FreshRSS/FreshRSS/docs/en/developers/03_Backend/05_Extensions.md

 </p>
 ```

-Should it be decided one day to use a "url rewriting" system to have addresses in a http://exemple.com/controller/action format, all previous addresses would become ineffective!
+If one day it was decided to use a "url rewriting" system to have addresses in a http://exemple.com/controller/action format, all previous addresses would become ineffective!

 So use the `Minz_Url` class and its `display()` method instead. `Minz_Url::display()` takes an array of the following form as its argument: